microsoft/verona/src/mlir/lowering.md

 and loops.
 Both will end with a tail block that will be the main block of the subsequent operations.

-The main issue when lowering basic blocks is figuring out their arguments.
-For this we need free variable and liveness analysis, which will have already been done by the 1IR passes.
-That information is in the `FnAnalysis` structure for now and it should be trivial to use it for arguments without having to backtrack.

-Once the 1IR becomes more complete (with less side structures), we'll need some information in the IR itself (condition/loop nodes).
+Basic block arguments will have already been constructed by the `1IR`, so we just need to lower them in the same fashion.

 ## Types